 Talk with Someone Who Understands Alcohol abuse and Bipolar Disorder

 We may be able to help end your struggle with alcohol and bipolar disorder.
-When you call our 24/7 hotline, you will be put in contact with one of our representatives.
+When you call our 24/7 Toll Free Line, you will be put in contact with one of our representatives.
 They will answer any questions you may have and get you the help you need.
 We will work to get you into alcohol treatment quickly, potentially the same day you call.

 Aid in Recovery representatives will help you select a dual diagnosis program that meets both your clinical and financial needs.
 We aim to find an alcohol rehab center that works with your health insurance company to treat your alcohol addiction and address the issues associated with your bipolar disorder.

 Let us Help You Find the Right Treatment for You.

 • Large Mood Swings

 • Severe Depression

 The abuse of alcohol and bipolar disorder may occur simultaneously.
 Because bipolar disorders deal with such drastic mood swings from manic episodes to severe depression, alcohol may be used to help cope.
 For the manic times, it may make everything more fun.
 It can serve as a social lubrication, allowing you to be the life of the party.
 For the dark and depressing times, it takes some of the pain away by numbing it, but it is often a dangerous combination.

 Alcohol Effects the Brain Chemistry